digitalarche/Bad.Pw-Open/README.md

 # Introduction
-This is part of source code from https://bad.pw/
+This is part of source code from https://bad.pw/.
+This website can generate a bad password for user.